tshepang/another-pyramid-tutorial/00-intro.rst

 why another tutorial
 ====================

-There are a few Pyramid tutorials out there;
+There are a few :ref:`pyramid-tutorials` out there, so you may wonder why one more:
-some are part of the :ref:`official documentation <index>`, and some are part of the :ref:`pyramid-tutorials` collection.
-So why one more?
-Two reasons:

-* A tutorial I would have loved to read when I first came across the web framework;
+* I wanted to write a tutorial I would have loved to read when I first came across the web framework;
   I prefer a gentler approach than what I've seen so far.

 * An excuse for me to learn Pyramid (and web technologies) more thoroughly;